Accelerated Certification for Teaching (ACT)

 Participants include recent college graduates, career changers, retirees seeking a second career and persons already teaching who wish to become certified.

-Through the Accelerated Certification for Teaching Program, eligibility for Maryland certification is possible in elementary education or in secondary education in one of the following: English, world language, mathematics, science, social studies and art.
+Through the Accelerated Certification for Teaching Program, eligibility for Maryland certification is possible in elementary education or in secondary education in one of the following: business, computer science, English, world languages, mathematics, science, social studies, or theatre.
 Early childhood and special education courses are offered which make it possible for the elementary education candidate to earn dual certification in early childhood and special education when such courses are taken in conjunction with the elementary program of study.
 Secondary education candidates may also earn dual certification in special education.

 Occasionally, students can secure a "conditional" teaching position to use in lieu of a semester of internship.
 This circumstance must be approved and will require registration as an internship course and University monitoring.